Russia extends arrest of US journalist Evan Gershkovich by 3 months, his parents barred from hearing | Law-Order

 Russia extends arrest of US journalist Evan Gershkovich by 3 months, his parents barred from hearing

-A Russian court on Tuesday extended the arrest of Wall Street Journal reporter Evan Gershkovich by three months in a closed-door hearing emblematic of the secrecy that has marked the case against the first U.S. correspondent since the Cold War to be detained in Russia on spying charges.Gershkovich, a 31-year-old American citizen, was ordered held until Aug.
-30.
+A Russian court on Tuesday extended the arrest of Wall Street Journal reporter Evan Gershkovich by three months in a closed-door hearing emblematic of the secrecy that has marked the case against the first US correspondent since the Cold War to be detained in Russia on spying charges.Gershkovich, a 31-year-old American citizen, was ordered held until August 30.

 Tuesday's pre-trial hearing wasn't announced in advance, and the entire case has been wrapped in secrecy.